5l1v3r1/pragmash/COMMANDS.md

 This replaces backslashes with double backslashes and newlines with "\\\\n".
 This makes it easier to represent array elements which contain newlines.

+### is_digit \[string\]

+This returns "true" if the provided argument is a single-character string which represents a digit.
+Otherwise, it returns "".

+### is_letter \[string\]

+This returns "true" if the provided argument is a single-character string which represents a letter.
+Otherwise, it returns "".

 ### join \[string...\]

 This joins its arguments without inserting spaces between them.